 Now the season is linked generally to correlate with the parliamentary season.
 Logic states that when an ability plan to be in town for parliamentary sessions, then dinners and balls will be planned to a scale that suited the expected influx of the bon ton.
 The actual dates that the King opened and closed parliament each year are available from Hansard 1810 to 1811 was “the year with no Christmas” when members of parliament were in ad hoc meetings over the King’s illness.
 And those meetings were going well into December.
 And also in 1813 when Bridgerton is first set, this is when parliament opened in late November.

 Sport and holidays had to be considered as well.
-The hunting season, for example, grouse hunting started in August when the aristocracy were usually on their country estates for the summer and fox hunting season was from about November through to March which may have contributed to the main London season during the Regency period being delayed until after Easter.
+The hunting season, for example, grouse hunting started in August when the aristocracy was usually on their country estates for the summer and fox hunting season was from about November through to March which may have contributed to the main London season during the Regency period being delayed until after Easter.

 And also ladies were presented to court on two dates before Easter and two dates after Easter and the proper kick-off to a season might have delayed them coming out until then.
 And you might hear the term ‘debutantes’ has being presented at court, but this was a term that was used a lot late